python/mypy/docs/source/basics.rst

 All errors reported by mypy are essentially warnings that you are free to ignore, if you so wish.

-The next chapter explains how to download and install mypy:
-:ref:`getting-started`.

 More command line options are documented in :ref:`command-line`.